-She graduated from Madison Heights Negro School and went on to graduate from Morgan State University in Baltimore, Maryland where she majored in sociology.
-While at Morgan State University, she was inducted into the Alpha Kappa Alpha Sorority.
-Doris returned to Virginia where she began her career as a teacher, teaching both English and Government at Central High School and then at Amherst County High School.
-As an educator, Doris deeply understood the value of academic achievement and went on to obtain a Master's degree in Education from Lynchburg College (now University of Lynchburg) while she continued to teach.
-She ended her career serving as a guidance counselor at Monelison Middle School, where she was beloved by her students.
+Doris began her career as a teacher, teaching both English and Government at Central High School and then at Amherst County High School.
+As an educator, Doris deeply understood the value of academic achievement and went on to obtain a Master’s degree in Education from Lynchburg College (now University of Lynchburg) in 1972 while she continued to teach.
+She was inducted into the Eta Tau Chapter of the Kappa Delta Pi, a national honor society in education, while at Lynchburg College.
+She ended her career serving as a guidance counselor at Monelison Middle School.
 She retired from the Amherst County School System in 1991 after almost thirty years of service.
+Her motto was “Life will be happier if we praise the good that we see in people.”

-In addition to her parents; she was preceded in death by her paternal grandparents, Jim Ware and Ella Ware Harvey; her maternal grandparents, Charlie and Rosa Washington; her brothers, James Edward Ware (Coretta), Charlie Leroy Ware, and William Roger Ware (Joyce); and her aunt/sister, Shirley Parrish (Duval).
-She was also preceded in death by her nephews, Charlie Leroy Ware, Jr. and James ("Peewee") Ware and all of her aunts and uncles, as well as many cousins.
+In addition to her parents Andrew Ware (d.
+1978) and Carrie Ware Washington (d.
+2007), she was preceded in death by her paternal grandparents, James Ware (d.
+1948) and Ella Ware Harvey (d.
+1983); her maternal grandparents, Charlie (d.
+1972) and Rosa Washington (d.
+1966); her brothers, James Edward Ware (d.
+2006) (Coretta d.
+2003), Charlie Leroy Ware (d.
+1981), and William Roger Ware (d.1976) (Joyce d.
+2015); and her aunt/sister, Shirley Parrish (d.
+2016) (Duval d.
+2018).
+She was also preceded in death by her nephews, Charlie Leroy Ware, Jr. (d.
+2008) (Althea d.
+2010) and James (“Peewee”) Ware (d.
+2019) and all of her aunts and uncles, as well as many cousins.

-Doris is survived by her daughter, Deborah King; her devoted son-in-law, Dwight King; and her granddaughter, Valencia King.
-She is also survived by nephews, James Henry Ware, Sr., Frank Jerome Ware (Linda), Gary Ware, Sr. (Frances), William Ware, Jr., Dennis Ware, and Darryle Ware (Faith); and nieces: Linda Ware, Sheila Haskins, Janine Ware, Sharon Ware, Shevella Crawford, Vanessa Anderson, Karen Ware, Cynthia Wood; and God given niece, Deborah Ware and her children, James Jamale and Jasmine Ware.
-She is also survived by many grandnephews; grandnieces; great-nephews; and great-nieces.
-In addition, she is survived by many cousins, including devoted cousins, Lil Winfree, Jean Woodman, Cleveland Rice, Edith Wynn, Evelyn Turner, Carolyn Cunningham, Marlon Parrish (Jean), Marcine Parrish, Monica Parrish, Stacy (Mike) Gamble, Kyle (Anna) Hargrove, and Cynthia Alston.
-In addition to the loving care and assistance provided by Deborah Ware for over two decades, Doris was blessed to have had other faithful caregivers, Marie Coles and her daughter, Tailor, for six years and Brenda Myles for the last six months of her life.
-For over forty years, Ernest Laury (late Blanche) was always available to assist her with home issues.
+Doris is survived by her daughter, Deborah King, her devoted son-in-law, Dwight King, and her granddaughter, Valencia King.
+She is also survived by nephews: James Henry Ware, Sr., Jerome Ware (Linda), Gary Ware, Sr. (Frances), William Ware, Jr., Dennis Ware, and Darryle Ware (Faith); and nieces: Linda Ware, Sheila Haskins, Janine Ware, Sharon Ware, Shevella Crawford, Vanessa Anderson, Karen Ware, Cynthia Wood, and God given niece, Deborah Ware and her children, James Jamale and Jasmine Ware.
+She is also survived by many grandnephews, grandnieces, great-nephews, and great-nieces.
+In addition, she is survived by many cousins, including devoted cousins, Lil Winfree, Jean Woodman, Cleveland Rice, Edith Wynn, Evelyn Turner, Carolyn Cunningham, Marlon (Jean) Parrish, Marcine Parrish, Monica Parrish, Stacy (Mike) Gamble, Donald (Anna) Hargrove, and Cynthia Alston.
+Doris was blessed to have great friends, including Mary Penn, Shelva Jean Eubank, and Shirley Betts.

 In lieu of flowers, the family requests donations in her memory be made to her favorite charity, St. Jude Children’s Research Hospital.